shopware/docs/guides/hosting/installation-updates/composer.md

 <!-- markdown-link-check-disable-next-line -->
 {% embed url="https://github.com/shopware/production" caption="" %}

 The template is optimized for production usage and contains basic development tooling.
-It's intended as a basis for project customizations, which are usually done by agencies.
+It is intended as a basis for project customizations, which are usually done by agencies.

 {% hint style="info" %}
-If you want to contribute to the [Shopware Platform](https://github.com/shopware/platform) or develop store plugins, you should use the [development template](https://github.com/shopware/development).
+If you want to contribute to the [Shopware Platform](https://github.com/shopware/platform) or develop store plugins, you should use the [Development template](https://github.com/shopware/development).
 {% endhint %}

 ### Branches and stability

-In each commit a `composer.lock` is contained to ensure that the version being deployed is the version that was tested in our CI.
+In each commit, a `composer.lock` is contained to ensure that the version being deployed is the version that was tested in our CI.
 We currently provide the following branches:

 * `6.3`: stable minor and patch releases \(`v6.3.0.0-rc2`, `v6.3.0.1`, `v6.3.1.0`, `v6.1.*`, but not `v6.4.0.0`\)
-* `trunk`: stable major, minor and patch releases \(`v6.3.0.0`, `v6.3.1.0`, `v6.4.0.0`, `v6.5.0.0`...\)
+* `trunk`: stable major, minor, and patch releases \(`v6.3.0.0`, `v6.3.1.0`, `v6.4.0.0`, `v6.5.0.0`...\)

 The `6.3` branch contains all the 6.3 releases.
-It's stable now and only gets non-breaking changes. \(security issues are an exception\).
+It is stable now and only gets non-breaking changes. \(security issues are an exception\).

 The `trunk` branch contains the newest stable release, including major releases.
 That may result in plugins being incompatible, so be careful.